Prathyush2007/C-Decision-Control-Statements/README.md

 Name: Prathyush Nimmagadda
 PRN: 24070123064
 Batch: ENTC A3

 # C++ Programs: Conditional Logic and Decision Making

-## Overview
+## Introduction

-This document describes a set of beginner-level C++ programs focused on decision-making using `if-else` statements and `switch-case` constructs.
-These programs teach the core principles of condition checking and logical branching, essential for interactive and responsive applications.
+This document presents a collection of fundamental C++ programs focusing on decision-making using `if-else` and `switch-case` statements.
+These exercises strengthen understanding of condition evaluation, logical flow, and interactive input-driven programming.

----

-## Program 1: Even or Odd Number Checker
+## Program 1: Even or Odd Number Detector

-### Purpose
+### Objective
-To check whether the user-entered number is even or odd using conditional logic.
+To determine if an input number is even or odd using conditional checks.

-### Concepts Covered
+### Key Concepts
-- Use of `if-else` statements
+- Application of `if-else` statements
-- Use of modulo operator `%` to check divisibility by 2
+- Use of the modulus operator `%` for divisibility check

-### Logic Summary
+### Approach
-- Accept an integer input
+- Prompt user to input an integer
-- Use `if-else` to check if it's divisible by 2
+- Utilize `if-else` to check for divisibility by 2
-- Display whether the number is even or odd
+- Print whether the number is even or odd

-### Output:
+### Sample Output:
 ```
 Enter the number: 4
 The given number is even.
 ```

----

-## Program 2: Vowel or Consonant Checker
+## Program 2: Vowel or Consonant Identifier

-### Purpose
+### Objective
-To determine whether an entered character is a vowel or consonant.
+To verify whether the entered character is a vowel or consonant.

-### Concepts Covered
+### Key Concepts
-- Logical OR (`||`) conditions inside `if` statements
+- Use of logical OR (`||`) within `if` conditions
-- Case-sensitive character comparison
+- Case-sensitive character evaluation

-### Logic Summary
+### Approach
-- Take a character input
+- Take a character input from the user
-- Use `if-else` to compare it with vowels
+- Employ `if-else` to compare with vowel characters
-- Print result accordingly
+- Display the result based on comparison

-### Output:
+### Sample Output:
 ```
 Enter a character: u
 u is a vowel.